AngleProtocol/angle-docs/side-products/merkl/incentivizor-guide.md

 If some smart contract addresses need to be excluded from the distribution because they can't claim rewards, make sure to specify their addresses in the `Blacklist`.

-Merkl natively and automatically supports [different liquidity position managers](helpers.md) on which people can provide liquidity and still be rewarded.
-Note though that supported liquidity position managers (like Gamma or Arrakis) may not automatically deploy an instance on every pool, so you may want to check which of the supported liquidity position managers are technically available for your pool.
+Merkl natively and automatically supports [different liquidity position managers](helpers.md).
+LPs can provide liquidity there while being rewarded on Merkl.
+Note though that supported liquidity position managers (like Gamma or Arrakis) are not available for all pools, so you may want to check which of the supported liquidity position managers are available for your pool.

 Then, you can customize any of the distribution formula parameters.
 When this is done, the app will prompt you to sign the disclaimer message (if it has not already been done), and then to post the transaction sending the tokens to the distribution contract!